modcomlearning/BackendAPI/README.md

 ```

-NB: Above we imported import pymysql.cursors  and used in the cursor cursor = connection.cursor(pymysql.cursors.DictCursor), this will help in returning the user details in a Key Value representation or a Dictionary
+NB: Above we imported import pymysql.cursors  and used in the cursor cursor = connection.cursor(pymysql.cursors.DictCursor), this will help in returning the user details in a Key Value representation or a Dictionary.

+Its important to run and test this endpoint without <b>pymysql.cursors.DictCursor</b> and observe the response is more of a tuple.
+Then include pymysql.cursors.DictCursor include it in cursor and test your endpoint, the result is in form of a Dictionary. <br>

 Your complete app.py now looks like below.